Conectric/node-gateway/README.md

 }
 ```

-You may also add your own extra parameters in, which can be referenced in your customized `clientimpl.js` file.
+You may also add your own extra parameters to the config file.
+These can then be referenced in your customized `clientimpl.js` file.

 ## meters.json